MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 - Use the following principals when identifying requirements for new subscriptions

-  - **Scale limits**&mdash;Subscriptions serve as a scale unit so that component workloads are able to scale within platform subscription limits.
-For example, large specialized workloads such as HPC, IoT or SAP are better suited to use a separate subscription each to avoid limits (e.g. there is a limit of 50 ADF integrations).
+  - **Scale limits:** Subscriptions serve as a scale unit so that component workloads are able to scale within platform subscription limits.
+For example, large specialized workloads such as hpc, IoT or SAP are better suited to use a separate subscription each to avoid limits (e.g. There is a limit of 50 adf integrations).

-  - **Management boundary**&mdash;Subscriptions provide a management boundary for governance and isolation, allowing for a clear separation of concerns.
+  - **Management boundary:** Subscriptions provide a management boundary for governance and isolation, allowing for a clear separation of concerns.
 For example, different environments such as development, test and production are often isolated from a management perspective.

-  - **Policy boundary**&mdash;Subscriptions serve as a boundary for the assignment of Azure policies.
+  - **Policy boundary:** Subscriptions serve as a boundary for the assignment of Azure policies.
 For example, secure workloads such as PCI typically require additional policies to achieve compliance, and this additional overhead does not need to be considered holistically if a separate subscription is used.
 Similarly, development environments may have more relaxed policy requirements relative to production environments.

-  - **Target network topology**&mdash;Virtual Networks cannot be shared across subscriptions, but they can be connected using different technologies, such as Virtual Network peering or ExpressRoute.
+  - **Target network topology:** Virtual networks cannot be shared across subscriptions, but they can be connected using different technologies, such as virtual network peering or ExpressRoute.
 Therefore, it is important to consider which workloads must communicate with one another when deciding if a new subscription is required.

-- Group subscriptions under Management Groups aligned within the Management Group structure and policy requirements at scale.
+- Group subscriptions under management groups aligned within the management group structure and policy requirements at scale.

   This ensures subscriptions that have the same set of needed policies and RBAC assignments can inherit those from a amangement group, avoiding duplication of assignments.